 I am not sure exactly what you are trying to do, whether it is making an essential oil, distilling wine to make brandy, or just making wine by fermenting fruit, so I will try to cover everything and hope it is not too voluminous:

-why ethanol intensifies flavors
+Why ethanol intensifies flavors

 Water extracts vs. ethanol extracts

 There is good science behind why ethanol is used to pull flavor out of plants.
 Back in grad school across the hall from my lab, I recall the ethnobotanists in the Ireland lab had these impressive flasks, the size of a small child, full of plant material and alcohol which would swirl around for days.
 They were hoping to fish out of the plants any interesting new therapeutic molecules that would be less accessible from a water based extract, otherwise known as tea.
 You get different molecules from water and ethanol extracts.
 Not better or worse, just different.
 Some molecules are attracted to both water and ethanol and will be found in both types of extracts, so there is some overlap, too.
-Flavor molecules tend to be more ethanol-soluble than water-soluble.
-If you aren't afraid of drinking a tea made from a particular plant, I would not worry about the alcoholic extract, either, other than the alcohol content.

 Will ethanol react with a plant molecule and turn it toxic?

 Now, to answer one of your questions, you are not going to "potentiate" a plant toxin in an edible plant by adding it to ethanol.
 Ethanol is not likely to react with a plant compound to create a toxin.
 I can't think of any examples of a reaction like that right of the bat here--that does not mean there aren't any, but none come to mind.
 (Let me know, anyone, if they can think of one, please, this is a good trivia question for medicinal chemists!)
 The most likely transformation ethanol will undergo is oxidize and turn into acetic acid, which is the process that turns wine into vinegar.
-And acetic acid is more benign than ethanol.
+And acetic acid is far more benign than ethanol.